bithost-gmbh/pdfviewhelpers/Documentation/Configuration/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.page.importPage =` :ref:`t3tsref:data-type-integer`

 Specifies which page should be used as template for the current page.
 Must be used together with document.sourceFile.

+.. _page.orientation:

+page.orientation
+""""""""""""""""

+:typoscript:`plugin.tx_pdfviewhelpers.settings.page.orientation =` :ref:`t3tsref:data-type-string`

+Defines the orientation of the current page and the following pages.
+Possible values are P (portrait) and L (landscape).

 .. _generalText.trim: